Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 Good.
 This was a good start.

 And had he offered tea before?
 As that finally registered she felt a great well of relief.
 Yes, tea would be perfect right now.
-Something to help her calm down some.
+Something to help calm her nerves.
 And they could chat a little while they drank, something they hadn't had a chance to do yet.
 That was how a Matchmaker worked.
 You didn't meet your spouse-to-be till you were at the altar.
 Technically, you weren't even told about them, but August and Neville had guessed—quite rightly, too—that if they hadn't explained themselves and won Hazel around before the day, she might have called the whole thing off.

 "Lucius, then," she said.
 "And yes, tea sounds lovely."